Tidings – Canada

 Cameron Highlands, The conference from May 11-16 was excellent with help given by Tom Bentley, Sandy Higgins, John Short and T. Wilson (Scotland).

 On July 7, John Dennison wrote, “Michelle and I leave for Mexico on August 17, D.V.
 We plan to spend the eleven months of the school year in Puerto Vallarta.
 During this time, we will take classes at the university so can learn the language and culture.
-We also hope to help David and Lois Alves with the gospel work in their area.
 We would value the prayers of the Lord’s people during this time away from home.
 Our address will be: Apartado 262, 48300 Puerto Vallarta, Jalisco, Mexico.”

 Maidstone, SK, Mervin, SK and Paradise Valley, AB

 October 10 and 11 in the Legion Hall, 111 Main Street, Maidstone, (306) 893-4277.
 Meetings both days at 10:30, 2 and 7.
 Prayer meeting on October 9 at 7:30 p.m. in Maidstone Gospel Hall, 4th Avenue and Main Street.
 Corr.
 Harry K. McLaren, Box 481, Maidstone, SK, SOM 1MO, (306) 893-4614, Lennard Heath, Turtleford, SK, SOM 2YO, (306) 845-2627 and David Flint, Paradise Valley, (403) 745-2560.